11 Unexpected Items to Add to Your Dorm Packing List

 8. Water Bottle

 A reusable water bottle is an environmentally friendly item you’re likely going to want for college.
-Staying hydrating is very important and provides many benefits to students such as helping you to stay focused and keeping you energized throughout the day.
+Staying hydrated is very important and provides many benefits, such as helping you to stay focused and keeping you energized throughout the day.
 Additionally, rather than constantly wasting money on plastic water bottles, use a reusable one instead.

 9. Power Strip/Extension Cord